CRES Course Catalog

 5 units

 Overview of the history and conceptualization of racial capitalism.
 Students study recent works in critical race and ethnic studies that analyze capitalism as a specifically racial phenomenon, and evaluate their contribution in a historical lens. .
-Prerequisite(s): CRES 10 and CRES 100; satisfaction of the Entry Level Writing and Composition requirements.
+Prerequisite(s): CRES 10, CRES 100 and CRES 101; satisfaction of the Entry Level Writing and Composition requirements.
 Enrollment is restricted to senior CRES majors.
 Enrollment limited to 20.

 CRES 190Y